Key Elements for Your Exercise Regimen

 Another key component to add to your exercise routine is flexibility.
 Just like building muscle, flexibility also reduces the risk of injury.
 Whether you begin a stretching program at the gym, yoga studio or at home, it is important to start slowly.
 It is vital to use proper stretching techniques, just as it is with weight training, to limit the risk of injury.
 Contacting a certified personal trainer through the American Council on Exercise is a great place to start so that the flexibility component to your exercise program is safe and effective.

 Lastly, the inclusion of cardiovascular exercises that work the heart toward max heart rate and build endurance are also critical to a complete exercise program.
 There are numerous ways to build cardiovascular fitness, whether by running, speed walking, hiking, skiing, skating, swimming, cycling, spin classes...the sky is the limit.
 If you are currently sedentary, start slowly (with your doctor's permission) and gradually increase the amount of exercise time, the intensity and number of times per week.
 This will help to prevent injuries, reduce muscle soreness and will build cardiovascular fitness and endurance.
-Choose an activity you love to do and you are more likely to stick with it.
+Choose an activity you love to do, ask a friend to join you (instant accountability!) and you are more likely to stick with it.

 Setting realistic, measurable and attainable health and fitness goals are essential when designing your exercise program.
 Considering activities that build muscular endurance, flexibility and cardiovascular endurance are key to creating a well-rounded fitness regimen.
 Start slowly and as you see your initial goals realized, take the next step.
 Each health goal you set and achieve for yourself is a step toward better health.
 Good luck!